 If you know your phones and are able to take it apart easily, then by all means go ahead and do this for all the other parts.
 Drying each item invidually makes a difference and will help each piece dry up quicker.
 However, if you don’t know what you’re doing then be careful, you don’t want to void your warranty or cause more harm to your phone.
 So avoid doing anything you’re not comfortable doing.

 Get rid of all the excess water on the exterior, do this by using a paper towel to dry each item individually.
 Don’t use too much force or try too hard because you don’t want to damage the phone further by applying too much force.

 If you have a low suction vacuum cleaner, then you can use this to suction the water out of the phone.
 Use something small and keep it on minimal power so it doesn’t damage any of the phone’s components, and keep a fair distance depending on the suction power.

 Drying it Out

-A very common practise is to place your phone in a ziplock bag full of rice, and leaving your mobile phone untouched for about 2-3 days.
+A very common practice is to place your phone in a ziplock bag full of rice and leaving your mobile phone untouched for about 2-3 days.
 It’s the only way you’ll fully dry out the phone of any moisture and it’s the most effective.